Please use the link below to access the all new interactive benefits guide for 2022.

 4. You should take an inventory of the benefits and insurance coverage you do have, making sure it is adequate and not too much or too little.

-All eligible employees will be routed an Open Enrollment event on 10/1/2017.
+All eligible employees will be routed an Open Enrollment event on 10/1/2021.
 The event will appear in your Workday Inbox.
-If it is not currently there (as of 10/1/17) and you are an eligible employee, please contact HRM (225.578.2258).
+If it is not currently there (as of 10/1/21) and you are an eligible employee, please contact HRM (225.578.2258).
 It may be due to a pending benefit event already initiated in the Workday system.
 Once the pending event is complete, the Open Enrollment event should trigger.
-After close of business on October 31, 2017, the LSU First and Supplemental products will not be selectable on the Open Enrollment event.
-Employees will only be allowed to make changes to OGB plans after 11/1/2017.
-The Open Enrollment event in employee's inboxes will disappear at close of business on 11/15/17.
+The Open Enrollment event in employee's inboxes will disappear at close of business on 11/15/21.

 If an employee does not complete their Open Enrollment event, their current coverage will remain (except for Flexible Spending Accounts and Health Savings Account elections).
 These plans will automatically be waived if an employee does not re-enroll through the Open Enrollment Event.
 If an employee is currently not participating in health coverage and does not elect health coverage through the Open Enrollment event, the Open Enrollment event will close as though the employee has waived health insurance (information we must report per the Affordable Care Act).